University of Washington forecasts 145,000 U.S. COVID-19 deaths by August

 (Reuters) - University of Washington researchers estimated on Monday that 145,728 people could die of COVID-19 in the United States by August, raising their grim forecast by more than 5,000 fatalities in a matter of days.

+On Friday, the widely cited Institute for Health Metrics and evaluation at the university projected 140,496 deaths by August from COVID-19, the respiratory illness caused by the coronavirus.
+Researchers did not give a reason for the abrupt revision.

-The new estimate came on the same day that Texas reported its highest number of hospitalizations so far in the coronavirus pandemic and a total of 22 U.S. states showed an uptick in the number of new confirmed cases, according to a count kept by Johns Hopkins University.
+The new estimate came on the same day that Texas reported its highest number of hospitalizations so far in the pandemic and 22 U.S. states showed at least a small uptick in the number of new confirmed cases, according to a count kept by Johns Hopkins University.

-Among the states with the sharpest increases were Michigan and Arizona, according to Johns Hopkins.
+Among the states with the sharpest increases were Michigan and Arizona, according to Johns Hopkins, while Virginia, Rhode Island and Nebraska showed the greatest decreases.

+Infectious disease experts have said that large street protests held in major U.S. cities after the death of a black man, George Floyd, in Minneapolis police custody, could touch off a new outbreak of the disease.

 A total of more than 1.9 million cases of COVID-19, the respiratory illness caused by the coronavirus, have been reported in the United States, according to a Reuters tally, which has confirmed 110,000 deaths.

-Reporting by Dan Whitcomb; Editing by Kim Coghill and Muralikumar Anantharaman
+Reporting by Dan Whitcomb; Editing by Muralikumar Anantharaman and Leslie Adler